 - If you can, exercise regularly to help maintain your mobility and eat a diet rich in anti-inflammatory foods (fish is a great source).

 If nothing seems to improve your pain, make an appointment with your GP for a spinal check-up.

-Kick start your way to a better (and pain free) sleep – visit one of our in-store Comfort Station Adaptive.
+Kick start your way to a better (and pain free) sleep – visit one of our stores and try SleepPro. for yourself.